 What should you do to help you revise?

 - GCSE Bitesize (website)

 - Read extracts of the play

 - Use your exercise book

+- Use the English revision pages in your planner

 What is the outline of the exam and how will it be assessed?